10ryanna01/patternlibraryworkflow/Readme.md

-# bootstrap4-gulp-nunjucks
+# patternLibraryWorkFlow

-This is the front-end development kit for use with [Bootstrap 4](http://v4-alpha.getbootstrap.com/).
-It has a Gulp-powered build system with these features:
+This is the front-end development kit for use with [Bootstrap 4] It has a Gulp-powered build system with these features:

 - Nunjucks HTML templates
 - Sass compilation and prefixing (with libsass)